MicrosoftDocs/sql-docs/docs/connect/php/using-always-encrypted-php-drivers.md

 - All values printed by the program are in plaintext, since the driver transparently decrypts the data retrieved from the SSN and BirthDate columns.

 > [!NOTE]
-> Queries can perform equality comparisons on encrypted columns only if the encryption is deterministic.
-For more information, see [Configure Always Encrypted](../../relational-databases/security/encryption/always-encrypted-database-engine.md#configure-always-encrypted).
+> Queries can perform equality comparisons on encrypted columns only if the encryption is [deterministic](../../relational-databases/security/encryption/always-encrypted-database-engine.md#selecting--deterministic-or-randomized-encryption).

 SQLSRV: